- What is an e-commerce search and how it works?

 Each product category has its top sellers.
 Whether you know them from memory or pinpoint them by looking at your sales records, it’s generally a good idea to include these popular products in the results when someone is searching for any product within their category.
 When you type a category in your search bar and hit enter, do these bestsellers appear on the first results page/positions?

-While real-time functionality is your best-case scenario, our rule of thumb is that the load time to get search suggestions is within 0.3 seconds after typing a character and completing search results in no more than 2 seconds.
+Is your search fast enough, and are you sure it doesn’t slow down your website?
+Our rule of thumb is that the load time to get search suggestions is within 0.3 seconds after typing a character and completing search results in no more than 2 seconds.

 In a short period of time, you’ll know exactly how your site search performs and what you can do to improve it.
 Is your website optimized for mobile users?
 Don’t forget to check your site speed, even for mobile searches, not only for desktop versions.